Azure-Samples/operator-insights-data-ingestion/README.md

 2. Authenticate with the managed key vault and fetch the secret containing the ingestion SAS URL for the data product.
 3. Using the ingestion SAS URL or SAS token, upload data to the ingestion endpoint of the data product.

 ## Resources

-(Any additional resources or related projects)

-- TODO
 - To ingest EDRs from an Affirmed MCC, or to ingest files from an SFTP server, you can use the [Azure Operator Insights Ingestion Agent](https://learn.microsoft.com/en-us/azure/operator-insights/ingestion-agent-overview).
-- ...